Headings

 ## Graphs

-To customise style of Mermaid Graphs, you may use the folowing command:
+To customise style of Mermaid Graphs, you may use the following command:

 [.graph: #ffffff, #aaffff, #000000, dark-mode(false)]